gergelyfazekas/battle-game/README.md

 # battle-game

-A two-team game where characters figth against each other based on initial properties and randomness.
+A two-team game where characters fight against each other based on initial properties and randomness.